MEDomicsLab/MED3pa/README.md

 <img src="https://github.com/MEDomicsLab/MED3pa/blob/review/docs/diagrams/package_white_bg.svg" alt="Overview" style="width:100%;">

-The **MED3pa** package is specifically designed to address critical challenges in deploying machine learning models, particularly focusing on the robustness and reliability of models under real-world conditions.
-It provides comprehensive tools for evaluating model stability and performance in the face of **covariate shifts**, **uncertainty**, and **problematic data profiles**.
+The **MED3pa** package is specifically designed to address critical challenges in deploying machine learning models, with a particular focus on the robustness and reliability of models under real-world conditions.
+It provides comprehensive tools for evaluating model stability and performance in the face of prediction uncertainty and disadvantaged data profiles associated with degraded model performance.
+This work is developed alongside the associated methodological article, available as a preprint on medRxiv: https://doi.org/10.1101/2025.08.22.25334254.

 ## Key Functionalities

 - ** Model Confidence Estimation**: Through the MED3pa subpackage, the package measures the predictive confidence at both individual and group (profile) levels.
 This helps in understanding the reliability of model predictions and in making informed decisions based on model outputs.

-- **Identification of Problematic Profiles**: MED3pa analyzes data profiles for whom the BaseModel consistently leads to poor model performance.
+- **Identification of disadvantaged Profiles**: MED3pa analyzes data profiles for whom the BaseModel consistently leads to poor model performance.
 This capability allows developers to refine training datasets or retrain models to handle these edge cases effectively.

 ## Subpackages